alephium/www/src/content/news/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-de2cf2063615/index.md

 **VM: What do you mean by sharding and scalable UTXO, and in which way is it more scalable than the standard UTXO model?**

-CW: Our Blockflow architecture works like this: <a href="https://medium.com/@alephium/an-introduction-to-blockflow-alephiums-sharding-algorithm-bbbf318c3402" data-href="https://medium.com/@alephium/an-introduction-to-blockflow-alephiums-sharding-algorithm-bbbf318c3402">We have G groups, and then we have G x G blockchains</a>.
+CW: Our Blockflow architecture works like this: <a href="https://medium.com/@alephium/an-introduction-to-blockflow-alephiums-sharding-algorithm-bbbf318c3402" >We have G groups, and then we have G x G blockchains</a>.
 UTXO is used on top of this to transact between the groups.
 This is what I meant by a scalable UTXO model: it is based on the UTXO model, but we scale it via sharding using the Blockflow algorithm and transactions can happen on-chain in parallel.

 VM: **What is the stateful UTXO model and how does it work at a high level?**